HalleluyaN/EarlySignal/README.md

 # EarlySignal
-AI-Powered peer-to-peer public health surveillance
+AI-Powered peer-to-peer public health alert system

 A project by researchers at the University of Chicago Data Science Institute.